baat-org/infra/README.md

 ### AWS EKS cluster
 ```
-Create cluster, it already has auto scaling of cluster and pods baked in.
+Create cluster, it will use autoscaling without any policy, but keep instances in min/max.
+To enable pod and cluster auto scaler they need to be setup seprately.

 eksctl create cluster \
     --name baat \